clvnkhr/progfun-wiki/CheatSheet.md

 ```

 It is possible to restrict the type being used, e.g.

 ```scala
     def myFct[T <: TopLevel](arg: T): T = ... // T must derive from TopLevel or be TopLevel
     def myFct[T >: Level1](arg: T): T = ...   // T must be a supertype of Level1
     def myFct[T >: Level1 <: TopLevel](arg: T): T = ...
 ```

+- Simple types can be inferred by the compiler.
+- Types are erased after compilation, so there can be no runtime checking of types.

 ## Variance